Bombing of Bangkok in World War II: Initial Allied air raids

+Allied heavy-bomber air raids against Bangkok

+Consolidated Liberator B Mark VI of the No. 159 Squadron RAF one of the units that frequently raided Thailand during the war.

+Post-War photograph of Bofors 7,5cm Type 77 anti-aircraft gun in Bangkok taken during 1947 Thai coup d'état.
+This type of gun was used against Allied bombers during World War II.

+After the January 1942 raids by the Royal Air Force, the Thai government ordered a massive construction plan for air raid shelters to be built within Bangkok.
+Some air raid shelters were large governmental structures that could accommodate many individuals.
+One such large building used to be accessible is at Dusit Zoo (before it was permanently closed to the public when the Dusit area itself was returned to the crown land status in 2018).
+Some were mere covered ditches that were often flooded with rainwater.
+But at this stage of the war, British twin-engined bombers went completely silent because the Japanese had completely taken hold of most British colonies in Southeast Asia from Burma to Malaya.
+With normal daytime life starting to resume in Bangkok, the lights-out period at night were still enforced by the state.

 After Rangoon fell to the Japanese on 7 March, heavy bombers, such as the RAF and American Tenth Air Force Consolidated B-24 Liberators, based in India and China, attacked targets in Thailand.
-The raids were carried out because Bangkok by then had become a command centre for the Japanese on the Southeast Asian front.
-RAF and United States Army Air Forces (USAAF), bombers carried out the raids as part of the Pacific campaigns.
+The raids were carried out because Bangkok by then had become a command center for the Japanese on the Southeast Asian front.
+RAF and United States Army Air Forces (USAAF) bombers carried out the raids as part of the Pacific campaigns.
 The bombers struck installations used by the occupying Japanese military, but the raids were also intended to pressure the government of Thai military strongman Plaek Pibulsongkram to abandon his unpopular alliance with Imperial Japan.
 The major targets were the newly completed Port of Bangkok and the Thai railway system.
-Raids by RAF, USAAF, and other Allied air forces continued with growing intensity from India, and after the liberation of Rangoon on 3 May 1945, from Rangoon until the end of the war in August that year.
-Blenheim bombers and Mustangs operated out of Rangoon against Bangkok in this later phase of the bombing.
+Raids by RAF, USAAF, and other Allied air forces continued with growing intensity from India, and after the liberation of Rangoon on 3 May 1945, from Rangoon until the end of the war in August of that year.

+1942 was characterized by a massive monsoon season which jeopardized the situation of the campaign in Burma.
+A June report from the Argus Newspaper stated both Allied and Japanese troops were forced to use heavy machinery, elephants and barges to supply their troops during the consecutive rainfall.
+In Thailand, the historic flood of the century arrived in its infancy in July 1942, when massive rainfall in the northern parts of Thailand ended up flooding Ping River, Wang River and Nan River – all are considered as major tributaries that led to Chao Phraya River and Bangkok.
+In late-September the flood reached Bangkok, and the people of Bangkok resorted to using their personal boats as their roads and tram lines became impassable.